pelagios/pelagios.github.io/content/_activities/visualisation.md

 ---

-Supports the development of tools and methods for visualising geospatial information.
+Supports the development of tools and methods for visualising geospatial information

 The purpose of the Visualisation Activity is to support developers and end-users in conceptualising and developing methods and tools for:
 - **visualisation**, such as showing the geographic scope of a dataset, or representing a spatial network;